The purpose of this post is to share one idea that made me laugh out loud.

 Sports teaches you character, it teaches you to play by the rules, it teaches you to know what it feels like to win and lose —it teaches you about life. -Billie Jean King

 Billie Jean King has it right regarding sports teaching about character and life.
 The player has the opportunity to face the anxiety (aka fear) and respond with integrity (aka love).
 Doesn’t mean they will but it also doesn’t mean they won’t learn to respond with integrity eventually even if a hard fall is required first.
-People are always learning even if they don’t mean to.
+People are always learning even if they don’t intend to.
 Life is one big experiment that way.

 Sports aren’t the only places to learn to face the fear and respond with integrity, of course.
 Lessons come for everyone through one life arena or another: family, school, health, relationships.
 We can choose to be authentic in our daily interactions and activities.
-There are opportunities on a daily basis for each of us to choose integrity and good reasons for doing so even if it means “losing” in the interim.
-The biggest reasons for doing so are to know your true self, to stretch your own personal limits, and to live the whole-hearted beauty of an authentic life.
+There are opportunities regularly for each of us to choose integrity and good reasons for doing so even if it means “losing” in the interim.
+The biggest reasons for doing so are to know your true self, to stretch your own personal limits, and to live the whole-hearted* beauty of an authentic life.